Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 ## Deploy a Web Service

-1. Go to the [CNTK release page](https://github.com/Microsoft/CNTK/releases) and download "CNTK for Windows v.2.0 Beta 11 CPU only", rename this to "cntk.zip" and put this in the "technical_deployment/web_service" folder.
+1. Go to the [CNTK release page](https://github.com/Microsoft/CNTK/releases) and download "[CNTK for Windows v.2.0 Beta 11 CPU only](https://cntk.ai/dlwc-2.0.beta11.0.html)", rename this to "cntk.zip" and put this in the "technical_deployment/web_service" folder.
-2. Go to the [Unofficial Windows Binaries for Python Extension Packages site](http://www.lfd.uci.edu/~gohlke/pythonlibs/) to download the following Python wheel and save it in the folder "technical_deployment/web_service/Wheels."
+2. If you have not already done so earlier in this tutorial, go to the [Unofficial Windows Binaries for Python Extension Packages site](http://www.lfd.uci.edu/~gohlke/pythonlibs/) to download the following Python wheel:
 ```
 numpy-1.12.1+mkl-cp35-cp35m-win_amd64
 ```
+    Save a copy of the file in the folder technical_deployment/web_service/Wheels".
+(You may have already placed a copy of this file in the "technical_deployment/train_model/resources/python35_64bit_requirements" folder.)
-3. Open a command window and type the following to copy files.
+3. Open a command window and type the following to copy the trained model and supporting files to the web service folder:
 ```bash
 cd <path-to-data_management-folder>
 activate cntk-py35